-“The media has a difficult task of providing accurate information about an event, like death by suicide, with an additional burden of potentially contributing to sensationalising the death or contributing to contagion,” Carly Claney, a clinical psychologist in Seattle, tells Refinery29.
-“There can be a way that suicide is glamorised or popularised in media, increasing its positive or desirable features to a greater degree than the factors we would consider "protective" against attempting suicide.”
+“The media has a difficult task of providing accurate information about an event, like death by suicide, with an additional burden of potentially contributing to sensationalizing the death or contributing to contagion,” Carly Claney, a clinical psychologist in Seattle, tells Refinery29.
+“There can be a way that suicide is glamorized or popularized in media, increasing its positive or desirable features to a greater degree than the factors we would consider "protective" against attempting suicide.”

 A spokesperson for Netflix pointed to some slightly more positive data about the show from a study published last week.
 That study, published in the Elsevier Journal Social Science and Medicine, found that young adults who watched the entire second season were less likely to "report recent self-harm and thoughts of ending their lives than comparable students who didn’t watch the series at all."

 "Although there’s some good news about the effects of 13 Reasons Why, our findings confirm concerns about the show’s potential for adverse effects on vulnerable viewers," said Dan Romer, the study’s senior author and the Annenberg Public Policy Center of the University of Pennsylvania’s research director in a release about the study.